Deep Cycle Batteries FAQ

 Your total weight determines how many amps the motor will have to pull to travel a particular distance.
 The more weight in the boat, the less run time you have on a single charge.

-Your fishing or hunting style has a lot to do with your available time on the water, if you are anchoring up from spot to spot you will be motoring much less if you were constantly motoring around all day and you can accurately predict your run time based on your total distance traveled to each spot along your route through-out your day.
-For instance when I am Bass Fishing I generally do not anchor, especially if I am using the Ultraskiff R.B.C.'s.
-SO I am conituaously running the motor between 25% and 100% the entire day.
-But I get between 4 and six hours of fishing and motoring of a single battery depending on wind speed.
-WHich brings us to the next sub factor.
+Your fishing or hunting style has a lot to do with your available run time on the water.
+If you are anchoring from spot to spot you will be motoring much less than if you were constantly motoring around all day.
+For instance, when I am Bass Fishing I usually do not anchor unless the conditions are very windy, especially if I am using the Ultraskiff R.B.C.'s.
+SO I am continuously running the motor between 25% and 100% the entire day.
+I get between 4 and six hours of fishing and motoring of a single battery depending on wind speed.
+Which brings us to the next subfactor:

-Wind and current play a part in determining your run time as well.
-The more you fight the wind or current the more amps you will use to get to a certain destination.
+The Wind and current play a part in determining your run time as well.
+The more you fight the wind or current, the more amps you will use to get to a particular destination.
 Wind and current behind you can actually help save battery life, so it can go both ways and even out in some cases.